Ryoga Hirano

-Ryoga Hirano (born 11 May 1999) is a Japanese professional kickboxer, currently competing in the featherweight division of RISE.
+Ryoga Hirano (born 11 May 1999) is a Japanese professional kickboxer who competes in the featherweight division of RISE.

 Combat Press ranked him as a top ten super flyweight between February and June 2022.

 Kickboxing career

 Early career

 Hirano faced Kanta Tabuchi at KING OF SOUL vol.1 on June 16, 2019.
 The fight was ruled a draw.
 After beating Tabuchi, Hirano participated in the "Legend of Heroes" tournament, which was held between November 22 and November 24, 2019.
 Hirano successfully won the semifinal bout against Hoi Fai by decision, but lost a decision in turn to Lee Yelin in the tournament finals.
 Hirano rebounded from this loss with a second-round knockout victory against Rai at TWO FC on December 12, 2019.

 RISE

 Hirano made his RISE debut against Tatsuki Shinotsuka at RISE 137 on February 23, 2020.
 He lost the fight by a first-round knockout.
 Shinotsuka forced Hirano to shell up with a flurry of punches, before he floored him with a right knee to the chin.

 Hirano faced Teppei Tsuda at Rise EVOL.6 on September 19, 2020.
 He won the closely contested bout by majority decision.
 Two of the judges scored the fight 29-29 after the first three rounds were contested, while the third judge scored it 29-28 for Tsuda.
 After an extra round was fought, Hirano was awarded a 10-9 scorecard by two of the judges, while the third one scored it as an even 10–10 draw.

 Hirano faced Taisei Umei, in his third RISE appearance, at Rise 143 on November 14, 2020.
 Umei won the fight by unanimous decision, with all three judges scoring the fight 29–28 in his favor.

 Hirano faced Fumiya at Rise EVOL.7 on January 16, 2021.
 He won the fight by a third-round technical knockout, after he had knocked Fumiya down thrice by the 2:38 minute mark of the opening round.

 Hirano faced Keisuke Monguchi at Rise on Abema 2 on May 15, 2021.
 He lost the fight by unanimous decision, with scores of 30–29, 30–28 and 30–28.

 After suffering his fourth professional loss, Hirano was booked to face YU-YA at Rise World Series 2021 Osaka on July 18, 2021.
 He won the fight by a first-round knockout, flooring YU-YA with a right hook.